-Appendix I and II have been revised in this draft recommendation, after being presented at the May 13, 2015 HSCRC public meeting.
+This is a draft recommendation to be presented at the May 13, 2015 HSCRC public meeting.
 Any comments may be sent to Alyson Schuster at Alyson.schuster@Maryland.gov by COB on May 27, 2015.

 A. Introduction

 The Commission approved a shared savings policy on May 1, 2013, which reduced hospital revenues based on risk-adjusted readmission rates using specifications set forth in the Admission-Readmission Revenue Constraint Program (ARR).
 The program was developed to maintain Maryland's exemption from the CMS readmission program and required a reduction of 0.3 percent of inpatient revenues in the state during FY2014.
 This draft recommendation proposes the continuation of the shared savings policy, but suggests aligning the measurement definition to the definitions used in the Readmission Reduction Incentive Program and implementing interim limits for hospitals with changes above a threshold in shared savings amounts and those serving a higher proportion of adult Medicaid patients.